 Amitriptyline for neuropathic pain

-Do not stop giving amitriptyline suddenly, as your child may get withdrawal symptoms.
+Do not stop giving this medicine suddenly, as your child could get withdrawal symptoms.

 Amitriptyline (sometimes known as amitriptyline hydrochloride)